thegamecracks/theticketbot/README.md

    a [config.toml] file in a user-specific directory.
 After this, the bot will automatically synchronize its application commands for the first time.

-   If you update the bot later on, you may need to run `theticketbot --sync` to synchronize the bot's application commands again.
+   On subsequent updates, application commands will automatically be synced as needed.
+You can also use `theticketbot --sync` to manually synchronize the bot's application commands again.
-   See the [changelog] to know if this is needed.

    Alternatively, you can use the "<@mention> sync" text command once your bot is in a server to synchronize application commands.